-As shown in Table 2-2 in Chapter 2, 63 percent of total West County work trips were by SOVs, compared to 72 percent of total Contra Costa work trips.
-These figures are projected to slightly decrease on their own through 2050, to 62 and 70 percent, respectively.
+As shown in Table 2-2 in Chapter 2, 634 percent of total West County work trips were by singleoccupant vehiclesSOVs, compared to 7268 percent of total Contra Costa work trips.
+These figures are

-This Action Plan sets a performance target for SOV commute mode share in the West County subregion-to match 2027 mode share at 63 percent and to decrease to 50 percent in 2050.
-These numbers have been derived by reducing future SOV mode share by the targeted increases in transit, bicycle, and walk trip mode share, and also by assuming an increase in carpooling (multipleoccupant vehicle) mode share to 20 percent by 2050.
+This Action Plan sets a performance target for single-occupant vehicleSOV work-commute mode share in the West County subregion-to match 2027 mode share at 63 percent and to decrease to 48 percent for home-to-work trips in 2027 and 33-50 percent in 2050.
+These numbers have been derived by reducing future single-occupant vehicleSOV mode share by the targeted increases in transit, bikebicycle, and walk trip mode share, and also by assuming an increase in carpooling (multipleoccupant vehicle) mode share to 20 percent by 2050.